-Pharmacy Technician Schools in Honolulu, Hawaii
+Pharmacy Technician Programs in Honolulu, Hawaii

 Pharmacy technicians typically assist the pharmacist in meeting the needs of patients.
 They reduce the workload by handling less technical pharmaceutical functions, like filling prescriptions, handling medication, and so on.